MSU-PRL/PRL-website/README.md

 <p>File listing:</p>
 <ul>
   <li><strong>PRLtimelinejQuerycompiled.scss</strong>: The file includes all the package's CSS files in one location.
 This file is automatically imported to the "prlCustomCSS-2018.scss" file for inclusion on the PRL website.
 Do not make any modifications to this code.</li>
-  <li><strong>about-page-history-timeline.html</strong>: This file includes the timeline content and the JS scripts.
-Any changes to the timeline are made on this HTML, and the code is then pasted in the About page.</li>
+  <li><strong>about-page-history-timeline.html</strong>: This file is where the timeline content is modified.
+It also includes the JS scripts.
+To modify the timeline content, make the changes in this file, then paste the code in the PRL's About page.</li>
   </ul>
  <p> <strong>Any CSS changes to the timeline should be made in the 'prlCustomCSS-2018.scss' file in its relevant 'About' section</strong>.
 Do not make changes to the timeline SCSS file.
 Tke timeline is constantly updated by the developer, and on download of new versions, we lose any custom changes made.</p>